Part Two

 Themes

-To help us make sense of what was likely to be a very wide range of potential areas of research interest the programme partners agreed four core themes right at the top of the programme.
+To help us make sense of what was likely to be a very wide range of potential areas of research interest, the programme partners agreed four core areas right at the top of the programme.

 Decision Making